About Us

 Adults

-The adult groups at the Saturday Schools are also regularly involved in cultural activities, and have access to book and DVD libraries.
-And all of this while the children learn in their own Saturday School groups.
+The adult groups at the Saturday Schools are also regularly involved in cultural activities.

 We also offer ONLINE lessons for adults who would like to learn from home 1:1 or in small groups.